 All products require a scannable barcode.
 For more information, see FBA product barcode requirements.

-Each box in a shipment requires an Amazon shipment label in addition to the carrier label.
+Each box in a shipment requires an Amazon FBA Box ID label in addition to any carrier labels.
 For more information, see Shipment label requirements.

 Additional requirements apply based on the shipping method you use: